tihilv/Omtt/docs/readme.md

 Assert.AreEqual($"Hello, {Convert.ToBase64String(Encoding.UTF8.GetBytes("World"))}!", result);
 ```

-Trim parameter is passed as any other expression:
+The trim parameter is passed as any other expression:
 ```c#
 var generator = TemplateTransformer.Create("Hello, <#<base64 trim=\"this.Trim\">{{this.Name}}#>!");
 generator.AddOperation(new Base64Operation());